MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

   * Add a ``version_ab_xy.py`` upgrade file - a copy of the versions.py file
   * Reset the ``versions.py`` file with no upgrade macros

-* Tag other repositories and update dependencies.sh:
+* Tag other repositories and update dependencies.yaml:

   * Add an ``appsX.Y`` tag to each of the feeder repositories